The future of coasts and ports in a changing climate: needed actions and opportunities for a Sustainable Blue Economy

 Programme

-Session 1: Redesigning and adapting the coastal zone: from a necessity to an opportunity
+Session 1: Regeneration and adaption of the coastal zone: from a necessity to an opportunity

 FOCUS ON ACCESS TO FINANCING